 EDUC 336 Special Topics in Education The purpose of this series of courses is to investigate a variety of specific, salient social issues in the field of education.
 Current topics include Self-Determination in Special Education; Transition and Disability: Diversity, Children, and Families; and Life after High School.
 (Repeatable) (Staff)

 EDUC 346 Technology in Education This course explores the relationship between the evolution of educational technology and the pedagogical purposes that technology serves.
 Beginning with an examination of educational technology throughout the 20th century students explore ways in which educational technology is currently used, and might be used, to create opportunities for meaningful learning.
 Some of the topics explored are historical patterns of technology use, identity in online environments, communities of practice, the digital divide, apprenticeship, geospatial technologies, and Web 2.0 technology.
 (MaKinster, Spring, offered alternate years)

-EDUC 407 Practicum in Teaching Children with Special Needs This is full-time student teaching, taken in tandem with EDUC 405 during the second seven weeks of the semester.
+EDUC 407 Special Education Practicum This is full-time student teaching, taken in tandem with EDUC 405 during the second seven weeks of the semester.
 Students complete student teaching (as described in EDUC 405 above) in elementary special education settings.
 This course must be taken credit/no credit.
 Prerequisites: Completion of all other teacher certification requirements.
 (Kelly/Baker, offered each semester)

 EDUC 450 Independent Study